Nobody wants to be far away from their family.

 I started working at my employer’s house on August 27.
 My ma’am was just pregnant with her first child, and now they had already 2 kids that I look after and take care of everyday.
 I love them like my own, even though that made me long for my own son.

-I have nothing to say about my employer’s family.
+I have nothing bad to say about my employer’s family.
 They really treat me well.
-They even brought me for breast operation when I was sick.
-When I was struggling with personal difficulties and homesickness, my ma’am was there to talk to me and gave me some advice.
-I was so happy and thankful that they’re my employers because even I came as a stranger, they treat me as part of their family.
+They even brought me for my breast operation when I was sick.
+When I was struggling with personal difficulties and homesickness, my ma'am was there to talk to me and gave me some advice.
+I was so happy and thankful that they're my employers because even though I came as a stranger, they treat me as part of their family.